 Braised cabbage might sound bland and boring but it doesn’t have to be.
-In this post, I share a vary tasty way of cooking cabbage with chilli and potatoes amongst other things.
-My mum made it for me recently, and I liked it so much, I stole her recipe ;)
+In this post, I share a vary tasty way of cooking cabbage with chilli and potatoes – a recipe I stole from my mum.

 This is a great recipe for using up leftover cabbage and any other veggies you have lurking around in the fridge.
 It’s also a really good meat-free meal that will fill you up and nourish at the same time.

 You can make a larger batch of this recipe.
 Serve on its own (we did) or as a side dish with protein, if you like.
 It will keep for up to 3 days in the fridge.
 If you’re avoiding nightshades, feel free to use sweet potatoes instead of white potatoes.
 White potatoes are pretty widely accepted in the paleo guidelines these days, and it’s one of those rules you shown’t be afraid to break.
 Here a few more of those rules.

 When using potatoes, always peel them before cooking as most of the harmful glycoalkaloids are contained in the skin.
 The flesh is actually full of good stuff like vitamin C, fibre and potassium.
 Furthermore, different types of potatoes have varied concentrations of glycoalkaloids.
 White potatoes and Russet potatoes are actually quite low in glycoalkaloids.
 Eaten in moderation, the white potato can be your friend.
 However, proceed with caution if healing from an autoimmune condition or trying to watch your carb intake.
 Here is a good article on white potatoes from Mark’s Daily Apple.Print